 Festival organizers have pulled out the stops for the celebration in Vevey, a lakeside town near Switzerland’s famous terraced vineyards that are listed as a UNESCO World Heritage site.
 In 2016, the U.N. cultural agency classified the festival itself as part of the “intangible cultural heritage” of Switzerland.

+Above all, it’s a colorful, timeless celebration of Swiss-ness tied up in a festival for winegrowers.
+People dress in costumes to represent facets of life in the vineyards: insects like ants and grasshoppers; or pests like raisin-pecking starlings; young lovers frolicking among the vines; droughts and storms that confound winegrowers.
 During the kickoff parade on Thursday, kids in butterfly or ladybug costumes marched through town, while marching band players took a break from the Swiss sunshine with glasses more often filled with cold beer than wine.

 The festival has its roots in a competition that began in the 17th century to ensure quality wines from the region, with a grading system that often got censorious—with some winegrowers who didn’t pass muster all but shunned.
 The festival began a more upbeat approach by “crowning” standout winegrowers in the first formal festival in 1797.

+A show playing nightly represents a “year in the life of the vineyard,” with 20 scenes culminating with the harvest.
+While the winegrowers are the honorees, the festival is really a celebration of Switzerland and its amazing natural environment, featuring each of the country’s 26 cantons, or regions.
 Frederic Hohl, the festival’s executive director, said many Swiss living abroad have booked tickets to attend the celebrations.
 “Honestly, we can say that Vevey will be the capital of Switzerland for one month,” he said.

 Vevey was one of 25 global destinations to make AFAR’s list of Where to Go in 2019 for the wine festival.